-- To calibrate and validate the double Gaussian wake model, time-averaged flow measurements from an LES numerical solution have been used.
-The CFD simulation replicates an experiment conducted with the scaled G1 wind turbine (Campagnolo et al., 2017; Bottasso et al., 2019), which has a 1.1 m rotor diameter and a 0.8 m hub height.
+To calibrate and validate the double-Gaussian wake model, time-averaged flow measurements from an LES numerical solution have been used.
+The CFD simulation replicates an experiment conducted with the scaled G1 wind turbine (Campagnolo et al., 2017, 2019), which has a 1.1 m rotor diameter and a 0.8 m hub height.
 Its design operating tip speed ratio is 8 and its rated rotor speed is 850 rpm.
-The G1 model is designed such that the characteristics of its wake are realistic in terms of shape, velocity deficit and recovery.
-In addition, the model features closed-loop pitch, torque and yaw control, as well as load sensors located at the shaft and tower base (Campagnolo et al., 2017).
-The experiment was conducted with a single G1 wind turbine model in the 36 m × 16.7 m × 3.84 m boundary layer wind tunnel at Politecnico di Milano.
-The wake profile was measured using hot-wire probes at the downstream distances x/D = {1.4, 1.7, 2, 3, 4, 6, 9} from the turbine.
-At each - downstream location, the velocity was measured at hub height at different lateral positions y, and then time-averaged to obtain a steady-state value.
-The ambient wind velocity within the wind tunnel was measured using a pitot tube placed upwind of

-140 the G1 model.
-The wind tunnel experiment was conducted with a 5 ms-1 ambient wind speed and a turbulence intensity of approximately 5%, with the wind turbine operating at $C{\rm T} \approx 0.75$.
+The G1 model is designed such that the characteristics of its wake are realistic in terms of shape, velocity deficit, and recovery.
+In addition, the model features closed-loop pitch, torque and yaw control, and load sensors located at the shaft and tower base (Campagnolo et al., 2017).
+The experiment was conducted with a single G1 wind turbine model in the $36 \,\mathrm{m} \times 16.7 \,\mathrm{m} \times$ 3.84 m boundary layer wind tunnel at Politecnico di Milano.
+The wake profile was measured using hot-wire probes at the downstream distances $x/D = \{1.4, 1.7, 2, 3, 4, 6, 9\}$ from the turbine.
+At each downstream location, the velocity was measured at hub height at different lateral positions y and then time averaged to obtain a steady-state value.
+The ambient wind velocity within the wind tunnel was measured using a pitot tube placed upwind of the G1 model.
+The wind tunnel experiment was conducted with a 5 m s-1 hub height wind speed, a power law exponent of 0.144, and a turbulence intensity of approximately 5%, with the wind turbine operating at $C{\rm T} \approx 0.75$ .

-A complete digital copy of the experiment was developed with the LES simulation framework developed by Wang et al. (2017), which includes the passive generation of a sheared and turbulent flow, an actuator line model of the wind turbine implemented with the FAST aeroveroelastic simulator (Jonkman et al., 2005), as well as the tunnel walls.
-The simulation

-145 model includes also a slight lateral non-uniformly of the inflow, in the form of a 2.7% horizontal shear, caused by the wind tunnel internal layout upstream of the test chamber and by the tunnel fans.
-The proposed double Gaussian wake model was calibrated and validated using time-averaged CFD simulation results at the same downstream distances as the experiments, numerical and experimental measurements being in excellent agreement with each other.
+A complete digital copy of the experiment was developed with the LES simulation framework developed by Wang et al. (2017), which includes the passive generation of a sheared and turbulent flow, an actuator line model of the wind turbine implemented with the FAST aeroservoelastic simulator (Jonkman and Buhl Jr., 2005) and the tunnel walls.
+The simulation model includes also a slight lateral nonuniformity of the inflow, in the form of a 2.7 % horizontal shear, caused by the wind tunnel internal layout upstream of the test chamber and by the tunnel fans.
+The proposed double-Gaussian wake model was calibrated and validated using time-averaged CFD simulation results at the same downstream distances as the experiments, numerical and experimental measurements being in excellent agreement with each other.